Article Overview: Best Things to Do in Yellowstone National Park

 Boardwalks and paved paths will take you by some amazing geothermal features along with plenty of interpretive signs explaining what exactly it is you’re looking at.

 Biscuit Basin is a great spot to get away from the crowded areas and enjoy a lesser-known and beautiful geyser basin.

 There’s ample hiking trails and plenty of spots to enjoy the beauty of Yellowstone’s geothermal wonders without the crowds that are so common in other areas of the park.

 The Upper Geyser Basin is probably the most popular area in the park – and with good reason!
 Here you’ll find Old Faithful, but you’ll also find countless other geysers and geothermal pools and springs.

 The entire area is accessible via a 3-mile paved loop trail that is perfect for visitors of all abilities.
 You’ll find plenty of fascinating features and interesting interpretive signs as you wind your way through the basin.

-9. Norris Geyser Basin
+9. Check Out Norris Geyser Basin

 Yet another geyser basin in Yellowstone with so much to see.
 Here you’ll find Steamboat Geyser, the tallest known geyser in the world.